How to Land Your Next CMO Job

 In a job market teeming with talent, it's essential to find ways to stand out.
 Traditional resumes and cover letters might not suffice.
 Here are some strategies to help you differentiate yourself and secure that coveted CMO job.

-- Targeted Search Terms: One innovative candidate purchased search terms so that when a hiring manager Googled themselves, the candidate's information appeared at the top of the results.
-It's a bold strategy but one that can make a lasting impression.
+- Targeted Search Terms: Seidel shared how one innovative candidate purchased search terms so that when a hiring manager Googled themselves, the candidate's information appeared at the top of the results.
+“It's a bold strategy but one that can make a lasting impression,” she added.

 - Failure Resumes: Highlighting your failures might seem counterintuitive, but it demonstrates resilience and a willingness to learn from mistakes.
 This authenticity can resonate with potential employers.